Bakla: History

-Homosexual relations in both sexes were common and bore no stigma in pre-colonial Philippines.
-There are numerous accounts of feminized men in early Spanish records.
-They were described as being dressed as women, worked in traditionally female roles, and were treated as women by the community.
-They were considered as comparable to cisgender women aside from their incapability to give birth to children.
-They were even recorded as being married to men.
-Some also married women, though this did not preclude homosexual relationships.
-Generally, these effeminate men were known as bayog (also bayok or bayogin; spelled bayoc or bayoquin in Spanish) in Luzon, and asog in the Visayas islands, both with meanings denoting "infertility" or "impotence".
+Homosexual relations practised by both sexes were common and bore no stigma in pre-colonial Philippines.
+There are numerous accounts of feminized men in early Spanish records, with such individuals described as wearing female clothing, working in traditionally female roles, and being treated as women by the community.
+They were considered as comparable to cisgender women aside from their incapability for childbearing.
+Some were even recorded as being married to men, with others married to women, though this did not preclude homosexual relationships.
+Generally, these effeminate men were known as bayog (also bayok or bayogin; spelled bayoc or bayoquin in Spanish) in Luzon, and asog in the Visayas islands, both connoting "infertility" or "impotence".

 Among the heavily-tattooed Visayans, asog were also exempted from compulsory male tattooing customs (batok).
 It was normally considered shameful and unattractive for adult men to have no tattoos, which were indicators of achievements and bravery.
-But it was socially acceptable for asog to be mapuraw or puraw ("unmarked [skin]", compare with Samoan pulaʻu), if they choose to be so.
+It was otherwise socially acceptable for asog to be mapuraw or puraw ("unmarked [skin]", compare with Samoan pulaʻu), if they choose to be so.

-Due to their association to the feminine, they were regarded as having greater powers of intercession with the anito (ancestral and nature spirits) and thus commonly became shamans (babaylan, a traditionally female role in Philippine cultures).
+Due to their association with the feminine, they were regarded as having greater powers of intercession with the anito (ancestral and nature spirits) and thus commonly became shamans (babaylan), a traditionally female role in Philippine cultures).
 This is not unique to the Philippines and was also common in pre-colonial societies in the rest of Island Southeast Asia; like the bissu of the Bugis people, the warok of the Javanese people, and the manang bali of the Iban people.

 Shamans were highly respected members of the community as ritual specialists: healing the sick, keeping oral histories, performing sorcery, and serving as spirit mediums for communicating with ancestral and nature spirits.
-They were second only to the nobility in the social hierarchy, and could function as a community's interim leader (similar to a regent or interrex) in the absence of the datu.
+They were below onlythe nobility in the social hierarchy, and could function as a community's interim leader (similar to a regent or interrex) in the absence of the datu.

 In Historia de las islas e indios de Bisayas (1668), the Spanish historian and missionary Francisco Ignacio Alcina records that the asog became shamans by virtue of being themselves.
 Unlike female shamans, they neither needed to be chosen nor did they undergo initiation rites.
 However, not all asog trained to become shamans.
-Castano (1895) states that the people of Bicol would hold a thanksgiving ritual called atang that was "presided" by an "effeminate" priest called an asog.
+Castano (1895) states that the Bicolano would hold a thanksgiving ritual called atang that was "presided" by an "effeminate" priest called an asog.
 His female counterpart, called a baliana, assisted him and led women in singing the soraki in honor of Gugurang, the supreme deity of Bikol mythology.
 Regardless, the majority of shamans in most Philippine precolonial cultures were female.